AUSTRALIAN MUSLIM ARTISTS 2020 EXHIBITION

-Artist registration for the Australian Muslim Artists exhibition 2019 (AMA2019) is now open.
+Artist registration for the Australian Muslim Artists exhibition 2020 (AMA2020) closed 30 June 2020.
+Thank you to all artists who have submitted their work.
 Australian Muslim Artists is the annual exhibition presented and curated by the Islamic Museum of Australia showcasing Muslim Artists.
 The exhibition offers an opportunity for both up-and-coming and established artists to present their work in a professional gallery setting.

 Australian Muslim Artist Art Prize – La Trobe University Acquisitive Award

-A People’s Choice Art Prize will be awarded at the conclusion of the AMA2019 exhibition, following voting by Museum visitors during the AMA2019 exhibition period, 13 September – 25 October.
+A People’s Choice Art Prize will be awarded at the conclusion of the AMA2020 exhibition, following voting by Museum visitors during the AMA2020 exhibition period.
 This is a non-acquisitive, $500 cash prize.

 With thanks to the Australian Muslim Artist Art Prize sponsor:

 Shortlisting: Wednesday 1 July – Tuesday 14 July 2020

 Exhibition selection notification: By close of business, Wednesday 15 July 2020

 Delivery period for shortlisted works: Thursday 16 – Wednesday 22 July

 Opening night and AMA Arts Prize recipient announcement: Thursday 13 August